 Music has returned to Benaroya Hall!
-Since Benaroya Hall’s doors in the spring of 2020, the orchestra has remained committed to sharing music with the community, presenting free weekly online broadcasts of past concerts and livestreams of new programs, reaching an audience of over 730,000 viewers, including many in Seattle, as well as across the country and around the world.
+Since Benaroya Hall’s doors closed to concerts in the spring of 2020, the orchestra has remained committed to sharing music with the community, presenting free weekly online broadcasts of past concerts and livestreams of new programs, reaching an audience of over 730,000 viewers, including many in Seattle, as well as across the country and around the world.

 Love our cheap ideas?
 Get our FREE email newsletters.

 Live music launches Seattle Symphony’s new season with a unique and elevated opening night gala experience that includes small, specially curated performances before the main event on the S. Mark Taper Foundation Auditorium stage.
 Music Director Thomas Dausgaard leads the orchestra in a dazzling world premiere by Composer in Residence Reena Esmail, paired perfectly with Stravinsky’s dramatic and immensely popular Firebird Suite.
 This black-tie event celebrates the Seattle Symphony’s commitment to arts and culture in our community and directly supports the Symphony’s artistic, educational and community programming.

 Seattle Symphony’s top priority remains the health and safety of our patrons, staff and musicians with a comprehensive set of safety measures for the return of in-person performances at Benaroya Hall, including air filtration, socially distanced seating, and low-touch concert experiences.

 The Seattle Symphony offers more than 200 concerts a year.
 A variety of subscription packages are available, including the John & Ginny Meisenbach Foundation Pops Series, the Delta Air Lines Masterworks Series, the Untuxed Series, In Recital, Baroque & Wine, Family Concerts, and other series.